supertref/imkers/README.md

-Niobio cash is the Brazilian national cryptocurrence, as well as Bitcoin, but more anonymous and privacy-focused with an opaque, test-resistant blockchain.
-It is people's electronic money, not connected to government or employees.
+# Niobio Cash

-## Building Niobio
+The Niobio Cash is the Brazilian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
+It is people's electronic cash, not connected to government or officials.

 ### On *nix